VLtim43/BinaryCRUD/README.md

 1. Navigate to **Promotion** → **Create** tab
 2. Enter a promotion name
 3. Select items from the dropdown and click **Add**
-4. Adjust quantities as needed
+4. Adjust quantities as needed (each item shows unit price and total)
+5. View the promotion total at the top
-5. Click **Create Promotion** when ready
+6. Click **Create Promotion** when ready

 **Reading Promotions:**